Danack/Jig/docs/source/viewModel.rst

 Binding variables
 -----------------

+Variables can be explicitly bound to a VideModel with the setVariable method.
+This allows you to use the variable in a template. e.g. binding two variables to `title` and `user` in the PHP code setting up the ViewModel:

 .. code-block:: php
+    :filename: phpRender.php

     $viewModel = new BasicViewModel();
     $viewModel->setVariable('title', 'Mr');
     $viewModel->setVariable('user', 'Danack');
     $jigRenderer->bindViewModel($viewModel);

+Allows the variables to be used in a template:

 .. code-block:: php
+    :filename: testTemplate.php.tpl

     Hello {$title} {$user}

 Binding functions
 -----------------

 .. code-block:: php

     function printTime($user) {
         $hourOfDay = date('G', time());